-Our professionals continue to proactively advise clients on COVID-19 directives and opportunities.
+Our professionals continue to proactively advise clients on COVID-19 issues.
 We’ve gathered important COVID-19 business and employer resources to help you stay abreast of issues and directly access the most reliable sources.
 We will keep this page updated as changes occur.
 You can also stay up-to-date via our BLOG.

 DISASTER LOAN ASSISTANCE

 Small Business Administration (SBA) Funding for Small and Medium-Sized Businesses.
 There are two programs available to help businesses with disaster relief – the revised Economic Injury Disaster Loan (EIDL) and Paycheck Protection Program (PPP).
 Both programs can be used; however they are not intended for the same purpose.
 Additional conditions and amendments may apply.

 The PPP program ended May 31, 2021.
 The below links are for information only.

 The Consolidated Appropriations Act of 2021 includes additional PPP loan funding.
 We encourage borrowers to consult with their accountant for proper calculations and proceeds usage per PPP application and forgiveness criteria.
 The below links are to assist with general information only.

 There are three PPP Loan Forgiveness Application forms: SBA Form 3508, SBA Form 3508EZ, and SBA Form 3508S.
 Borrowers should check with their lender to ensure they have the most recent PPP loan forgiveness application and instructions.
 Your Lender can provide further guidance on how to submit the application.